Prediction Theory for Stationary Functional Time Series

 The process $x = \{ x(n) \}$ is called {\it operator stationary} (or just {\it stationary}) if its operator covariance function (or just {\it covariance function}) is a function of $m-n$ only, $\tilde \G(m - n) = \G(m,n)$, say.
 We assume stationarity unless otherwise stated. \\ \i As in the matrix case above, the Gramian is {\it positive definite} (Gretsky [Gret, \S 3]).
 One has [Kak3] the {\it spectral representation}

-This is the operator version of Herglotz's theorem (or Bochner's theorem); cf. [Bin1,2] in finite dimensions and van Delft and Eichler [vDelE] in this setting. \\ \i Finally, one has the {\it Kolmogorov isomorphism theorem} ([Kak3, p.104; [ManS])]: as in the scalar and matrix cases (see e.g. [Bin1,2]),
+This is the operator version of Herglotz's theorem (or Bochner's theorem); cf. [Bin1], [Bin2] in finite dimensions and van Delft and Eichler [vDelE] in this setting. \\ \i Below, we shall need the {\it spectral density} $f$, the Radon-Nikodym derivative of the absolutely continuous component of the spectral measure $F$ with respect to normalised Lebesgue measure $d \th / 2 \pi$ on $\T$, operator-valued, as $F$ is (take $f$ as $0$ if $F$ is singular).\\

-with $I$ the identity operator (here the {\it time domain} is on the left, the {\it frequency domain} on the right). \\ \i Below, we shall need (where it exists) the {\it spectral density} $f$, the Radon-Nikodym derivative of the spectral measure $F$ with respect to normalised Lebesgue measure $d \th / 2 \pi$ on $\T$ (operator-valued, as $F$ is).\\
+\ni {\it 4.
+Gaussianity} \\ \i In $(CR)$, one has the stationary process $x = (x_n)$ in the time domain represented as a stochastic integral of the orthogonal-increments process $Y = (Y(\theta))$ in the frequency domain.
+For Gaussians, orthogonality is the same as independence, so if $Y$ is Gaussian, it has independent increments.
+As sums (and so integrals) of independent Gaussians are Gaussian, $x$ is then Gaussian by $(CR)$.
+The converse also holds (see e.g. [Cra3], [Horo]).
+All this is true {\it regardless of the dimension} $d$. \\ \i This simple and basic fact should thus have been stated (indeed, stressed) in the $d=1$ case in [Bin1] and the case $1 < d < \infty$ in [Bin2].
+Unfortunately, Gaussianity is only touched on in [Bin1] (\S 2, KIT, \S 4, Rajchman measures, \$ 6.1, $\phi$-mixing), and not even mentioned in [Bin2].\\

 \ni {\bf 3.
 Verblunsky coefficients; Szeg\H{o}'s theorem; Wold decomposition} \\